A game nobody survives. But Schwarzenegger has yet to play.

 Easy one.
 Arnold to Killian: “I live to see you eat that contract.
 But I hope you leave room for my fist.
 Cause I’m going to ram it into your stomach and break your spine!”
 Say it really loud while doing your best Arnold impersonation.
 Comedy gold.

 Dynamo, mid-rape, in his underoos.
 I mean… come on!

 Stupid Political Content

 This is maybe the only notable thing about The Running Man.
 It takes a harsh line against big business and the military, both of which seem only to be populated with murdering liars.
 That’s not 80s Action!
 That’s some hippy-bullshit.
-Of course at one point Arnold does tell Yaphet Kotto to “stop trying to teach the Constitution to the street punks.”
-But in actuality, The Running Man was pretty Verhoven-esq in it’s message.
-Using some on-the-nose satire, it delivered little zingers like telling people it is good to “turn in a family member” (something that Dr. Laura exhorts her callers to do often).
+Of course, at one point Arnold does tell Yaphet Kotto to “stop trying to teach the Constitution to the street punks.”
+But in actuality, The Running Man was pretty Verhoven-esq in its message.
+Using some on-the-nose satire, it delivered little zingers like telling people it is good to “turn in a family member” (something that Dr. Laura exhorts her callers to do it often).
 I’m sure Arnold got scolded by his Republican friends for this one.